KatharaFramework/Kathara-Labs/exercises/03-basic-switching/README.md

 # Exercise 3: Basic Switching

 Welcome to Exercise 3!
-In this exercise, you'll explore a different way to utilize autocorrection.
+In this exercise, you'll explore a different way to use autocorrection.
 Unlike previous exercises, you won't need to modify the provided lab.
 Instead, you’ll observe certain network behaviors and respond to questions by creating files for each answer in the shared directory of the lab.